brineamelia/P1-WIL/README.md

 User story:

 - As a user I wanted the site to be easy to navigate
-- As a user I wanted the site to be easy to read with data to support the written evidence
+- As a user I wanted the site to be easy to read with data to support the written evidence.
 - As a user I wanted the site to be ascetically pleasing
 - As a user I wanted the pages and links to be interactive